- What is Income from Salary?

 |Income Slab||Tax rate (For FY 2019-20 )|

 |Rs.
 10,00,000 and above||30%|

-|Surcharge @ 10% of total income tax if total income exceeds Rs.
+|Surcharge @ 10% of the total income tax if total income exceeds Rs.
 50 Lakhs and up to Rs.
 1 Cr.
 Surcharge @15% if total income exceeds Rs.
 1 Cr.|

-|Education Cess @ 3% on the total of income tax and surcharge.|
+|Health & Education Cess @ 4% on the total of income tax and surcharge.|

-* In case of senior citizens (within age group of 60 – 80) the basic exemption limit is Rs.
-3,00,000 & in case of super senior citizen (aged above 80 years) the basic exemption limit is Rs, 5,00,000
+* In case of senior citizens (within the age group of 60 – 80) the basic exemption limit is Rs.
+3,00,000.
+In the case of a super senior citizen (aged above 80 years) the basic exemption limit is Rs, 5,00,000.

 Yes, Pension income is taxable as salary income.
 However, family pension will be taxable under the head income from other sources.